ReportWire

 “This space represents the bridge between groundbreaking research in the laboratory and the patients and families we serve every day, right here in our communities,” Wertheim said.

-The new unit is designed to make advanced clinical trials more accessible to the people served by the health system.
+The new unit is designed to make advanced clinical trials more accessible to the people served by the system.

 “For decades, Stony Brook Medicine has been known for translating research from bench to bedside,” Wertheim said.
 “With this new unit, for the first time, we’re extending that promise beyond the hospital, bringing access to advanced clinical trials closer to where people live and work.
 It’s a tangible example of how we’re strengthening our connection to the community and ensuring that participation in world-class research is not limited by distance or circumstance.”